 Value Added Tax is always payable on the premium.
 It may also be payable on the Hammer Price, if the Lot has been marked with a sign to that effect in the catalogue.
-It may be refunded on proof of export from the European Union.
+It may be refunded on proof of export from the UK.

 The Buyer must provide us with his or her name and permanent address and, if so requested, details of the bank from which payment will be made and then pay the full amount due (comprising the Hammer Price, the Buyer’s premium and any applicable value added tax) within seven days after the date of the sale.
 This applies even if the Buyer wishes to export the lot and an export licence is (or may be) required.
 The Buyer will not acquire title to the Lot until all amounts due to us have been paid to us, even in circumstances where we have released the Lot to the Buyer.

 Payment may be made in the following ways: by credit or debit card (Visa and Mastercard are accepted); wire transfer in GBP; or by GBP in cash up to £5,000.
-Please note credit card payments will only be accepted for one full working day following the date of the auction and at a maximum single transaction of £10,000 per invoice.
+Please note credit card payments with no additional charges will only be accepted for one full working day following the date of the auction and at a maximum single transaction of £5,000 per invoice.

 Brompton’s Auctioneers Limited is not able to notify successful bidders by telephone.